 A student in good standing who withdraws from List College may apply for readmission.
 Upon the recommendation of the admissions committee, the student may be granted full credit for all course work up to the time of withdrawal.
 The student will, however, be subject to all new requirements established during the period of absence from the school.

 A student who wishes to transfer credit for a college-level course taken at another institution of higher learning must submit an official transcript and course description to the dean.
 No credit will be accepted for transfer in which a grade lower than C- was earned.
-Students considering Pass-Fail for a course taken outside List College in fulfillment of liberal arts requirements should note that unless the course is graded Pass-D-Fail, credit will not be awarded for a grade of P. Students who study Hebrew at another university may be eligible to receive transfer credit.
+Students considering Pass/Fail for a course taken outside List College in fulfillment of liberal arts requirements should note that unless the course is graded Pass/D/Fail, credit will not be awarded for a grade of P. Students who study Hebrew at another university may be eligible to receive transfer credit.
 Transfer will be awarded provided a grade of C- or better is achieved.
 For Hebrew University courses (or courses taken at another Israeli university), credit will be awarded for Ulpan courses on the same basis as it is for courses offered during the regular academic year.
-Courses at the alef, bet, or gimel level will be awarded up to 6 credits per semester, and courses at the dalet, hay, or vav level will be awarded up to 3 credits per semester.
+Courses at the alef, bet, or gimel level will be awarded up to 6 credits per semester, and courses at the dalet, heh, or vav level will be awarded up to 3 credits per semester.
 Credit will not be awarded for Hebrew elective courses.

 Entering students who wish to receive credit for college-level courses taken prior to enrolling in List College may only receive credit for work done after the junior year of high school on the campus of an accredited college or university.
 This work must not have been counted toward high school graduation requirements.
 Requests for transfer credit must be accompanied by official transcripts and made to the dean.

 In general, students receive transfer credit for course work taken for a letter grade only at accredited institutions of higher education.
 Occasionally, students may be eligible for academic credit for post-high school yeshiva study.
 JTS has an agreement with the Conservative Yeshiva that allows students to receive credit for course work done there, upon completion of exams and/or papers and receipt of an official transcript (with grades) from the yeshiva.
 In rare cases, students may receive academic credit for work done at other yeshivot.
-Credit is granted on a case-by-case basis through satisfactory achievement upon examination by the undergraduate departmental adviser.
-Students are expected to apply for such credit in the first semester at List following the study experience.
+Credit is granted on a case-by-case basis through satisfactory achievement upon examination by the undergraduate area advisor.
+Students are expected to apply for such credit in the first semester at List College following the study experience.

 A violation of the Guide to Residents resulting in a student's dismissal from the residence hall may result in a student's dismissal from List College as well.